rocky/python-uncompyle6/README.rst

 Between Python 3.5, 3.6, 3.7 there have been major changes to the :code:`MAKE_FUNCTION` and :code:`CALL_FUNCTION` instructions.
 Python

-Python 3.8 removes `SETUP_LOOP`, `SETUP_EXCEPT`, `BREAK_LOOP`, and
+Python 3.8 removes :code:`SETUP_LOOP`, :code`SETUP_EXCEPT`,
-`CONTINUE_LOOP`, instructions which may make control-flow detection harder, lacking the more sophisticated control-flow analysis that is planned.
+:code:`BREAK_LOOP`, and :code:`CONTINUE_LOOP`, instructions which may
+make control-flow detection harder, lacking the more sophisticated control-flow analysis that is planned.
 We'll see.

 Currently not all Python magic numbers are supported.
 Specifically in some versions of Python, notably Python 3.6, the magic number has